Tu Sooraj Main Saanjh Piyaji To Replace Saath Nibhana Saathiya; Devoleena Undergoes Backbone Surgery

 Tu Sooraj Main Saanjh Piyaji

-Since Tu Sooraj Main Saanjh Piyaji is scheduled in the afternoon slot, the show has failed to grab eyeballs as Diya Aur Baati Hum.
+Since Tu Sooraj Main Saanjh Piyaji is scheduled in the afternoon slot, the show has failed to grab eyeballs.
 Hence, the makers are planning to shift to the evening slot, thus replacing Saathiya!

 Saath Nibhana Saathiya Season 2